UPDATE 1-French group Sodexo cuts annual sales growth goal after weak Q3

 By Dominique Vidalon

-PARIS, July 6 French facilities management and vouchers group Sodexo cut its full year sales growth goal on Thursday after a weaker-than-expected performance in the third quarter.
+PARIS, July 6 (Reuters) - French facilities management and vouchers group Sodexo cut its full year sales growth goal on Thursday after a weaker-than-expected performance in the third quarter.

 Sodexo, the world's second-biggest catering services company after Compass Group, said it was still confident revenue growth would accelerate in the fourth quarter due to recent contract start-ups, and kept its full-year profit growth target.